 There’s no denying that white interiors have dominated decorating trends for the past few years.
 But even neutral spaces are seeing a shift away from bright and airy moods in favor of more high-contrast and dramatic tones.
 “We’re seeing people using a lot of black, particularly in bathrooms,” says Gibbons.
 “It’s an edgy choice, and I think we’ll continue seeing this bolder color preference heading into 2019.”

 I think we can all collectively agree: Millennial pink is out.
-But that doesn’t mean we should abandon pink altogether.
+But that doesn’t mean we should abandon pink altogether as a paint color in 2019.
 “Everyone has loved a good pink in recent years, and I do not see this trend leaving any time soon,” says Lisa Rickert, CEO and creative director of Jolie Home.
 “However, pink has matured into a far more sophisticated version of its former self.
 We will continue to see an emergence of dusty hues that take on more earthly brown undertones.
 People are looking for calming colors and strive to feel grounded in this fast-paced world.”

 I know what you’re thinking: “Boring!”
 Yes, gray paint is old news in the grand scheme of things, but it’s a worthwhile neutral nonetheless, and it’s taking an (albeit subtle) shift for the better: “People have become bored with the cool greys that swept through interior design years ago,” explains Rickert.
 “It’s time to warm things up, and I expect greige to make a huge resurgence.
 This color can be dressed up or down and is a comfortable choice for those who prefer neutrals and transitional colors.”

 In other words, there’s a reason gray paint keeps trending: Not everyone is game to paint their living room bright yellow.
-2019’s warmer gray hues ensure that they’ll pair perfectly with other trending colors like warm dusty pinks and rusty clay tones: “Neutrals are always in, year after year,” says Ebel.
+Warmer gray hues will be a top paint color in 2019 as they’ll pair perfectly with other trending colors like warm dusty pinks and rusty clay tones: “Neutrals are always in, year after year,” says Ebel.
 “Our Morning Ritual paint color is a gray-beige with warm undertones, a neutral backdrop but with enough nuance to make it interesting.”

 With interiors taking a more classic “maximalist” turn in 2019, we’ll be seeing a resurgence in traditional colors like muted olive greens and stately French blues.
 Greenery might have been Pantone’s color of the year in 2018, but green hues will be taking on a more muted and organic shift next year.